PedroMTQ/UniFuncNet/README.md

 - `input_path` - the input tsv file path.
 - `output_folder` - the output folder where the spreadsheets are stored
-- `reaction_metabolites` - searches for data on each reaction's compound, which improves reaction matching across different databases
 - `databases ` - databases that DRAX can search in, by default HMDB,Biocyc, and KEGG
 - `politeness_timer` - time (seconds) between requests.
 Default is 10.
 Please be careful not to overleaf the corresponding databases, you might get blocked from doing future requests.